ultralytics/ultralytics/docs/en/guides/model-training-tips.md

 For YOLOv8, the `optimizer` parameter lets you choose from various optimizers, including SGD, Adam, AdamW, NAdam, RAdam, and RMSProp, or you can set it to `auto` for automatic selection based on model configuration.

-## FAQs

-- **Q1:** Does the Size of Training Images Affect Predictions on High-Quality Images?

-    - **A1:** The size of training images can indeed impact the prediction accuracy of high-resolution images.
-Training on low-resolution images might not capture the finer details that high-resolution images contain, potentially leading to less accurate predictions when the model is applied to high-resolution images.
-To achieve optimal performance, it's generally recommended to train your model on images that are similar in resolution to those you expect to encounter during inference.

-- **Q2:** Does 'Auto' Optimizer Switch Between during Training?

-    - **A2:** No, the 'Auto' setting does not switch between different optimizers during training.
-It selects a single optimizer at the start of the training process and uses it consistently throughout the entire training session, ensuring stability and consistency in the optimization process.

-- **Q3:** Can Yolov8 handle various image sizes?
-    - **A3:** Yes, YOLOv8 can handle images of various sizes.
-During training and prediction, the model automatically resizes the images to the specified `imgsz` parameter.

 ## Connecting with the Community

 Being part of a community of computer vision enthusiasts can help you solve problems and learn faster.
 Here are some ways to connect, get help, and share ideas.